-- If you apply #pragma multi to a target list, then you must apply it to all overlapping target lists, and those lists must specify the same set of targets (though they might do so in a different order). - Target-specific and pattern-specific variable assignments for the targets of a #pragma multi rule must agree; otherwise it is unspecified whether eMake chooses the assignments for just one target, or somehow combines them all. - You might not apply #pragma multi to static patterns, double-colon rules, or pattern targets that follow non-pattern targets on the same line. - If you apply #pragma multi to a non-static pattern, a warning will issue. - A #pragma multi rule with commands might not override or be overridden by other commands for the same targets. - A #pragma multi dependency specification must correspond to a #pragma multi rule with commands having the same set of targets.
-Otherwise, eMake will error out.
-Implicit rules are not searched to find such missing commands. - \$@ has the same meaning as it does in multiple-target patterns: the target that first caused the rule to be needed. - Setting either of the following disables #pragma multi: --emake-disable-pragma=multi or -- emake-disable-pragma=all.
+- If you apply #pragma multi to a target list, then you must apply it to all overlapping target lists.
+Those lists must specify the same set of targets (although they might do so in a different order). - Target- and pattern-specific variable assignments for the targets of a #pragma multirule must agree.
+Otherwise, eMake might choose the assignments for just one target or combine them all. - You cannot apply #pragma multi to static patterns, double-colon rules, or pattern targets that follow non-pattern targets on the same line. - If you apply #pragma multi to a non-static pattern, a warning appears. - A #pragma multi rule with commands might not override (or be overridden by) other commands for the same targets.

+- A #pragma multi dependency specification must correspond to a #pragma multi rule with commands having the same set of targets.
+Otherwise, eMake will fail with errors.
+Implicit rules are not searched for these missing commands. - \$@ has the same meaning as it does in multiple-target patterns: the target that first caused the rule to be needed. - Setting the --emake-disable-pragma=multi or --emake-disable-pragma=all options disables #pragma multi.